haraldng/omnipaxos/docs/omnipaxos/dashboard.md

 omni_paxos_ui.start();
 ```

-To get user inputs and flush the UI, a `tick()` function need to be called periodically with the states retrieved from OmniPaxos instance.
-Then the UI will update based on the newest information of the server.
-The time period between `tick()`s can be customized depends on how often dose the user want the UI to be flushed.
-For example, if it is called every `200ms`, the OmniPaxos status will be retrieved and the UI will be updated `5` times per seconds.
+The dashboard gets updated via the `tick()` function that needs to be called periodically with the states retrieved from the OmniPaxos node.
+The time period between `tick()`s can be customized depending on how often we want the UI to be flushed.
+The more frequent, the more updated the dashboard will be, but that might also incur more overhead.
+From our experience, calling `tick()` every 200ms is a good starting point.

 ```rust
 // Call this periodically